 How do hormonal changes that happen during pregnancy and birth change the brain?
 Are these changes associated with changes in behavior?

 Pregnancy and the postpartum period is a time of profound changes in both hormones and behavior in females.
 While some changes in behavior (e.g., bonding, displaying maternal behaviors) are adaptive, other behavioral changes are indicative of anxiety or depression.
 This is significant, as an estimated 15-20% of women experience postpartum depression and/or anxiety following childbirth.
 Although it is assumed that hormonal changes associated with pregnancy and birth are related to the symptoms of postpartum depression and anxiety, how these hormonal changes impact the brain is poorly understood.
 Using animal models, we can isolate and manipulate these hormonal changes to ask whether they influence changes in the brain and in behavior.
-Ongoing experiments in my lab are looking at peripartum plasticity in oxytocin and dopamine signaling and the resulting impact on behavioral indices of anxiety and depression.
-A better fundamental understanding of these processes is vital to understanding the neurobiological components of postpartum depression/anxiety, and may point to new therapeutic targets in people.
+Ongoing experiments in my lab are looking at peripartum plasticity in oxytocin and dopamine signaling and the resulting impact on behavioral indices of anxiety, depression, and sleep regulation.
+A better fundamental understanding of these processes is vital to understanding the neurobiological components of peripartum mood, anxiety, and sleep disorders, and may point to new therapeutic targets in people.

 How does sex experience change the brain?
 Are these changes the same in males and females?